dialogic-godot/dialogic/README.md

     - Added new options to customize the glossary popup (still not working)
   - Timeline Editor:
     - Added categories for the events.
+    - Color coded some of the events in the same category to avoid having a distracting rainbow in the timelines.
     - New `Emit Signal` event.
 This event will make the Dialog node emit a signal called `dialogic_signal`.
 You can connect this in a moment of your timeline with other scripts.
     - New `Change Scene` event.
 You can change the current Scene to whatever `.tscn` you pick.
 This will happen instantly, but in the future I'll add some transition effects so it is not that abrupt.
     - New `Wait Seconds` event.
 This will hide the dialog and wait X seconds until continuing with the rest of the timeline.